 For Marin families long separated by distance and Covid-19, reunions are top of mind for future travel plans.
 And what better place to reconnect than a resort with plenty of opportunities for outdoor activities and multi-generational family fun?
-Here are five resorts where your family’s time together will be as memorable as it is meaningful.
+Here are six resorts where your family’s time together will be as memorable as it is meaningful.

 It’s hard to imagine a more prime stretch of Lake Tahoe shoreline than that occupied by Edgewood Tahoe, an expansive south shore retreat that started life as a cattle ranch in the late 1800s.